prometheus/client_python/docs/content/exporting/pushgateway.md

 A separate registry is used, as the default registry may contain other metrics such as those from the Process Collector.

-Pushgateway functions take a grouping key. `push_to_gateway` replaces metrics with the same grouping key, `pushadd_to_gateway` only replaces metrics with the same name and grouping key and `delete_from_gateway` deletes metrics with the given job and grouping key.
+Pushgateway functions take a grouping key.
+1. `push_to_gateway` replaces metrics
+with the same grouping key
+2. `pushadd_to_gateway` only replaces metrics with the same name and grouping key
+3. `delete_from_gateway` deletes metrics with the
+given job and grouping key.
 See the
 [Pushgateway documentation](https://github.com/prometheus/pushgateway/blob/master/README.md)
 for more information.